This article will give your students an insight into the things that higher education institutions look for in applications.

 Take advantage of all the advice available, but do not let others persuade you to include words or write in a style that you are uncomfortable with.
 Everyone will have slightly different views on exactly what to include and how best to present your statement.
 Listen to their suggestions, but make sure the result is your statement – unique and personal to you.
 Good luck!

-Ray is a qualified Careers Adviser for The Midlands Academies Trust, working in 5 academy schools.
+Ray is a qualified Careers Adviser for the National Careers Service West Midlands.
 Ray has extensive experience of providing advice and guidance to young people, having been practising for more than 25 years.